rdegges/rdegges-blog/articles/2012/going-to-war.md

 yourself (eat better, work better, play better), it is only natural that your body and mind will need some time to rest.

-The real problem arises when after you've sufficently recovered, you still can't get yourself back into the development phase again.
+The real problem arises when after you've sufficiently recovered, you still can't get yourself back into the development phase again.

 ## The War Motive